ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

 * ``psatd.v_comoving`` (3 floating-point values, in units of the speed of light; default ``0.
 0. 0.``)
     Defines the comoving velocity in the comoving PSATD scheme.
     A non-zero comoving velocity selects the comoving PSATD algorithm, which suppresses the numerical Cherenkov instability (NCI) in boosted-frame simulations, under certain assumptions.
-This option requires that WarpX is compiled with ``USE_PSATD = TRUE``.
+This option requires that WarpX is compiled with ``USE_FFT = TRUE``.
 It also requires the use of direct current deposition (``algo.current_deposition = direct``) and has not been neither implemented nor tested with other current deposition schemes.

 * ``psatd.do_time_averaging`` (`0` or `1`; default: 0)
     Whether to use an averaged Galilean PSATD algorithm or standard Galilean PSATD.